 Philosophy, Politics and Law, Bachelor of Arts

-This degree prepares students to examine "truths," precedents, and proposals through critical thinking and provides exposure to great thinkers and practitioners.
+This degree prepares students to examine 'truths,' precedents, and proposals through critical thinking and provides exposure to great thinkers and practitioners.
 This major pulls from three challenging disciplines and illuminates them with the lights of history, logic, and math/economics.

 Requirements Accordion Open

-To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.
+To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the general studies requirements, and university requirements as listed below.

-- All of Northern Arizona University's diversity, liberal studies, junior-level writing, and capstone requirements.
+- All of Northern Arizona University's general studies, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).